Buenos Aires, Argentina

 Entrance is via a soaring four-storey-high atrium.
 Full-height glazing fills the space with natural light and creates a visual connection with the adjacent park, and four tiers of office levels step back to create a sequence of stepped internal terraces.
 The office floors are connected by top-lit circulation routes and punctuated by two large landscaped patios.
 The workspaces are open, the majority are naturally lit and visible, helping to improve communication between departments and promote a sense of community.
 The generous floor plates are based on an eight-metre grid, which allows for a wide variety of layouts – the building was originally commissioned as the headquarters for Banco Ciudad, and the inherent flexibility of its design has enabled a seamless conversion into government offices.
 Further facilities include a café and a 300-seat wood-panelled auditorium, which can be used for local events.

 Designed to make a positive environmental and social impact on the city, the plans form part of a wider regeneration initiative in the barrio of Parque Patricios.
 Externally, the building is characterised by its flowing roof canopy, which is supported by pillars and extends in a deep overhang to shade the entrance plaza and facades.
 Inside, the concrete barrel vaulted roof is textured and exposed.
 The thermal mass of the concrete soffits, combined with chilled beams, helps to naturally regulate the temperature and keep the offices cool.
 Every aspect of the scheme was designed in response to the local climate, including the composition of each facade – the eastern and western elevations are shaded by a screen of louvres, which rise the full height of the building.
+In 2017 the building was certified LEED Gold.

 Area: 32 000 m²